stencila/jesta/README.md

 ## 💪 Extend

-Jesta is designed to be extended.
-You can create your own Stencila plugin by following these steps.
+Jesta is designed to be extended so that you can create your own Stencila plugins using Javascript or Typescript.

+#### Getting started

 Initialize your package and add Jesta as a development dependency: